Which Amazon Fire Stick is the Newest? [October 2021]

-Amazon’s foray into the world of media streaming devices has been generally well-received.
-The accessible price of the Fire TV along with Amazon’s ever-increasing content selection has made it a very popular choice among cord-cutters.
+Amazon’s foray into the world of media streaming devices has generally been well-received.
+The accessible price of the Fire TV, along with Amazon’s ever-increasing content selection, has made it a trendy choice among cord-cutters.

-It seems like new iterations of the Fire TV, Fire TV Stick, and a number of other peripherals and devices are being released every year.
+It seems like new iterations of the Fire TV, Fire TV Stick, and several other peripherals and devices get released every year.
 Trying to keep up with the likes of Google is no easy task.

 A Brief History of Fire TV

-The very first Fire TV was released in 2014.
-Apple TV and Roku were starting to see a lot of traction among early cord-cutters and Amazon felt that they needed to join the party.
+The very first Fire TV got released in 2014.
+Apple TV and Roku were starting to see a lot of traction among early cord-cutters, and Amazon felt that they needed to join the party.

-Like its competitors, the Fire TV was a machine with relatively humble internals.
+Like its competitors, the Fire TV Stick is a machine with relatively humble internals.
 It has some gaming capabilities and a controller accessory, but it isn’t meant to compete with gaming consoles.

-The popularity of the Fire TV grew quickly.
-It was fueled mostly by the increasing adoption of Amazon’s Prime Video service.
+The popularity of Fire TV rose quickly.
+The attention primarily got fueled by the increasing adoption of Amazon’s Prime Video service.
 Amazon didn’t dawdle, releasing the second-generation Fire TV the following year.
-They improved just about everything that could be improved, including the processor and chipset.
-Most importantly, the new Fire TV supported 4K viewing.
+The company improved just about everything they could, including the processor and chipset.
+Most importantly, the new Fire TV Stick supported 4K viewing.

-Over the years Amazon has expanded its Fire TV lineup.
-The more popular option is of course the Fire Stick, but even that model has a couple of different iterations.
+Over the years, Amazon has expanded its Fire TV lineup.
+Of course, the more popular option is the Fire Stick, but even that model has a couple of different iterations.
 There’s also a cube.
-In this section, we’ll review the most current models of the Fire TV in 2021.
+In this section, we’ll review the most current models of the Fire TV Stick in 2021.

 The Fire TV Cube is similar to the Fire Stick only because it is a streaming device.
-Aside from that, the 2nd Generation Cube is a feature-rich home entertainment solution.
+Aside from that, the 2nd Generation Cube is the latest version, released in September of 2019.

 If you’ve stumbled across this device while browsing Amazon, you’ve surely noticed both the device and the price tag are much larger than all of the other Fire TV devices.
 That’s because this isn’t just a streaming device.
 It’s also an Alexa device and command center for your entertainment devices.

-From your television to your soundbar, the 2nd generation of the Fire Cube adds Alexa’s functionality to other devices.
-For example, if you’re still using a cable box the Fire Cube will let you control what channels you’re watching and the volume with Alexa Voice.
+From your television to your soundbar, the 2nd generation of the Fire Cube adds Alexa’s functionality to many other devices.
+For example, if you’re still using a cable box, the Fire Cube will let you control what channels you’re watching and the volume with Alexa Voice.

-The Fire TV Cube supports 4K streaming, has Dolby Atmos Audio functionality, and holds 16GB of storage as opposed to other Fire TV devices with 8GB or less.
+The Fire TV Cube also supports 4K streaming, has Dolby Atmos Audio functionality, and holds 16GB of storage instead of other Fire TV devices with 8GB or less.
 Of course, you also get full Ethernet support.
-Of course, so much functionality comes with a larger price tag.
 You can order the Fire TV Cube on Amazon for $119.99 unless you catch it on Prime Day or during holiday sales events.